-Odour patrol was conducted by the independent odour patrol team of ALS Technichem (HK) Pty Ltd on 3 July 2020.
+Odour patrols were conducted by the independent odour patrol team of ALS Technichem (HK) Pty Ltd on 3 July 2020 and 14 August 2020.
 No Level 2 Odour Intensity was recorded during odour patrols.

 Water Quality

 No non-compliance to the effluent discharge limit stipulated in the discharge licence issued by the EPD under the Water Pollution Control Ordinance was recorded during this reporting period.